nodejs/node/doc/api/http.md

 node -r node:http/server # starts serving the cwd on a random port

 # To start serving on the port 8080 using /path/to/dir as the root:
-node -r node:http/server /path/to/dir --port 8080 --host localhost

-# If `--host` is omitted, your local file system is exposed:
 node -r node:http/server /path/to/dir --port 8080

+# Same, but exposing your local file system to the whole IPv4 network:
+node -r node:http/server /path/to/dir --port 8080 --host 0.0.0.0
 ```

 ## `http.get(options[, callback])`